How Can I Prepare My Own Funeral?

 The logistical questions are important:

-- Do you want to be buried?
-If so, where?
+- Would you like to be buried?
+If yes, where?

-- If you want to be cremated, what do you want to happen to your ashes?
+- Would you prefer to be cremated?
+If so, what should happen to your ashes?

-- What type of service do you want (if any)?
+- What kind of service would you like, if any?